 Welcome ✦✧

-This is a newsletter about trying to live a meaningful, intellectually engaged, self-actualized life.
-It’s about how to take your intellectual, artistic, and literary aspirations seriously—especially when you’re no longer in school or academia but have an urgent, unstoppable desire to keep on learning, making, and growing.
+personal canon is a newsletter about trying to live a meaningful, intellectually engaged and self-actualized life.
+It’s about how to take your intellectual, artistic and literary aspirations seriously—especially when you’re no longer in school or academia, but feel a strong desire to keep on learning, making, and growing.

-Great contemporary literature and essays—I love Annie Ernaux, Olga Ravn, Ben Lerner, and Olivia Laing
+Great contemporary literature, poetry and essays—I love writers like Annie Ernaux, Victoria Chang, Ben Lerner, and Olivia Laing

 What does “personal canon” mean? ✦✧